Man Utd news: 'Ole Gunnar Solskjaer has done all he can' - Rio Ferdinand not confident of Alexis Sanchez resurrection | Goal.com

 "There are a lot of miles on the clock," he said.
 "That's one big thing, he has played a lot of games at the top level There is no doubting he is a fantastic footballer, but at Man United, it just doesn't seem to be working at the moment.

 "Ole Gunnar Solskjaer has gone into Man United and got some players working, got some players playing.
-(Victor) Lindelof looks a different player now.
+Lindelof looks a different player now.
 He is first on the team-sheet in that back four now.
-(Paul) Pogba, the most influential players in the Premier League since Ole Gunnar Solskjaer went there, barring probably (Heung-min) Son at Tottenham.
+Pogba, the most influential players in the Premier League since Ole Gunnar Solskjaer went there, barring probably [Heung-min] Son at Tottenham.

 "Marcus Rashford looks like the player that everyone believed he could be for United, but Sanchez he hasn't been able to unlock that code yet, but you can't expect a manager to go in an unlock every code on every player.
 He's done what he can at the moment, but Sanchez is still searching for that form."